Can Syria's devastated cultural heritage be rebuilt? – DW – 12/19/2024

 "The information is always patchy, and often depends on people risking their lives to gain access to the sites," he said.

-Moreover, illegal excavations of antiquities that saw sites opened "without any documentation" were part of an underground market that partly financed the war, he explained.
+Moreover, illegal excavations of antiquities where sites were opened "without any documentation" saw objects sold in underground markets to partly finance the war, he explained.

-"The country seems to be on the path to greater stability," Lixinski said, yet

 Working with Syrian civil society